 Google Analytics is another free tool that allows you to track your website's traffic.
 It also provides valuable data on how people are finding and using your website.
 This data can be helpful for understanding what is working well on your website and what needs to be improved.

 Page speed is the amount of time it takes for your website to load.
 A fast website is important for two reasons.
 First, fast websites provide a better user experience, which can lead to more sales.
 Second, Google has stated that page speed is a ranking factor in their search algorithm.
-This means that faster websites will rank higher in Google search.
+This means that faster websites will rank higher in Google searches.

 There are a few things you can do to improve your website's page speed: